The Alley (Oakland, California): Bryan Seet

 Pianist Bryan Seet discovered The Alley in 2016 and began to lead piano bar on Rod Dibble's nights off.
 Seet's repertoire extends to contemporary pop music, but he maintains many of the rituals Rod Dibble instituted, particularly passing the microphone around the piano to take your turn, and ringing a 'virgin bell' to celebrate an Alley debut.
 During the COVID-19 pandemic, when The Alley was forced to shutter for 14 months and faced financial crisis and closure, Seet rallied a group of regulars who raised more than $100,000, ensuring that the bar reopened.
-Seet has described his work at the piano as 'creating a sacred space, like a church where a congregation of regulars help hold that space together, and support each other and new singers'."
+Seet has described his work at the piano as "creating a sacred space, like a church where a congregation of regulars help hold that space together, and support each other and new singers".

 Reception

 The Alley has been mentioned in travel and restaurant guides to Oakland and the San Francisco Bay Area.
-The book, GrassRoutes Travel Guide to Oakland: The Soul of the City Next Door, said of The Alley that it was "an old-time alternative to karaoke" and that it represented "Oakland at its friendliest."
-The bar attracted "a wacky mix of hams and crooners", said the Lonely Planet, and there were no beers on draft but the mixed drinks were "strooooong."
+The book, GrassRoutes Travel Guide to Oakland: The Soul of the City Next Door, said of The Alley that it was "an old-time alternative to karaoke" and that it represented "Oakland at its friendliest".
+The bar attracted "a wacky mix of hams and crooners", said Lonely Planet, and there were no beers on draft but the mixed drinks were "strooooong".
 Rough Guides listed The Alley as a bar in 2003 then as a live music venue in 2011.
 A guide to dive bars in the San Francisco Bay Area listed The Alley among five of Oakland's best dive bars, the group including Smitty's, a local bar several doors up the street from The Alley.